Muskegon County Calendar of Events 09/16/19 – 09/23/19

 “Supervolcanoes” is a free, 30-minute planetarium show that looks at a rare class of large volcanic eruptions on Earth and other planets.
 See it Tuesday and Thursday evenings at 7:00pm through October 31 at Muskegon Community College, room 1072.
 No reservations are needed; this is walk-in only.
 Be sure to come early and check out the new “World of Water” exhibit before the show, at the John Barley Science Museum in room 1073, across the hall from the planetarium.
 The museum is open until 7:00pm on Tuesdays and Thursdays; allow 20-30 minutes.
 For more information, or to schedule a private show for groups of 15 or more, call 231-777-0289.

 Muskegon South Pierhead Light Tours

-Tour the Muskegon South Pierhead Light Mondays, Fridays and Saturdays from 1:00pm – 5:00pm, Memorial Day through Labor Day!
+Tour the Muskegon South Pierhead Light Saturdays in September and October from 2:00pm – 5:00pm, Memorial Day through Labor Day!
 For more information call 1-844-MLIGHTS.

 Docent-led Tower Tours Admission:

 - $3 – Military and veterans